-Utility companies offer budget balance billing programs that allow billing to be averaged so that the bill stays about the same each month.
-This can make it easier to pay bills timely.

-You may also be eligible for LI-HEAP, which can help to pay utility bills.

-Your utility company may have special programs for people with disabilities.
+- Utility companies offer budget balance billing programs that allow billing to be averaged so that the bill stays about the same each month.
+This can make it easier to pay bills timely. - You may also be eligible for LI-HEAP and LI-WAP, which can help to pay utility bills and water: Benefits Finder. - Your utility company may have special programs for people with disabilities.
 Ask your local utility company or reach out to: